jsfrancislegacy-web/azure-labs-portfolio/labs/01-create-azure-tenant.md

 ## 🧵 Step 6 — Confirm No Users Are Present Yet
 1. In the left menu, select **Users**
-2. You should see only one user (your personal Microsoft account listed as a Guest)
+2. You should see only one user (your personal Microsoft account listed as a member)

-📸 **Screenshot:** Users page (showing only 1 guest user)
+📸 **Screenshot:** Users page (showing only 1 member user)
 _Save screenshot in:_
 `/screenshots/lab01/users-list.png`